aasenov89/discourse-bg-i18n/README.md

-discourse-turkish-i18n
+discourse-bg-i18n
 ======================

-Turkish locale files for discourse
+Bulgarian locale files for discourse

 Idea based on https://github.com/lidel/discourse-locale-override

-This repo is used to load Turkish localization files while bootstrapping or rebuilding a discourse docker instance.
+This repo is used to load Bulgarian localization files while bootstrapping or rebuilding a discourse docker instance.

 You need to modify your app.yml file to get it working.
 Find the section where after code hooks are listed: